polybar/polybar-scripts/polybar-scripts/dropbox-isrunning/README.md

 # Script: dropbox-isrunning

-A script that shows if Dropbox is running.
+A script that shows if the dropbox client is running.
+You can also start and stop the client.

 ## Module